kashafali8/Deep_Reinforcement_Learning_Recommenders/README.md

 | SNQN-SASRec with item Features    | 0.113090 | 0.081594 | 0.160067 | 0.096746 | 0.192205 | 0.105245 | 0.217099 | 0.111118 |

+## Limitation and Future Scope

+1. Exploring different item features or exploring other ways of incorporating item features into the model to make it more informative to improve the quality of the recommendations.

+2. Performing hyperparamneter tuning on different mdoel architecture to see if it improves the performance.

+3. Incorporating other metrics like RRK, MRP and MAP can help us betetr evaluate the performance of the recommender system.

 ## Folder structure

 ```